 4. Visit outside of the holiday months to save significant money

-Yes, New York City is at its most magical during the winter months (it’s one of the best Christmas vacations in the USA, primarily because of the beautiful Christmas tree and the opportunity to see the Rockettes), but this is also the most expensive time to visit.
+However, this is also the most expensive time to visit the city and also one of the most crowded periods.
 If you have the money to splurge or you can plan your trip well in advance, then you might be okay, but otherwise, plan on visiting during a different season to save yourself some money.